Private, In-Home Tutoring in Parsippany-Troy Hills, New Jersey

-Parsippany-Troy Hills District Curriculum Used in Our In-Home Tutoring Programs
+Parsippany-Troy Hills District and Curriculum

 The Parsippany-Troy School District achieves its mission by basing its curriculum on the New Jersey Core Curriculum Content Standards, which outlines learning benchmarks students must achieve.
 But the district doesn’t just rely on these guidelines; they also involve administrators, teachers, students, parents and community members in the development of curriculum and instruction.
 The result of this collaborative effort is the production of learners who are skilled, confident and able to meet the demands of making positive contributions to our society.